Alfred B. Thompson: Pre-War RAF service

+[Thompson was not the first in his family to become a pilot.
+A first cousin, Alfred Hamilton ("Fred") Thompson (1892-1918), also from Penetanguishene, flew operationally in France with the RFC and RAF during World War I, as first an observer and then a pilot.
+Fred - serving at the time in 58 Squadron, RAF - died of injuries in September 1918, a couple of days after his aircraft crashed near the front lines.]

 In November 1937, Thompson was posted to 102 Squadron for flying duties.
 At that time, 102 Squadron was a night bomber unit stationed at RAF Honington, Suffolk, and equipped with the Heyford, a large, twin-engined open-cockpit biplane bomber.
 On the first anniversary of his service in the RAF (i.e. on December 21, 1937), Thompson was confirmed as a pilot officer.
 In July 1938, 102 Squadron moved to RAF Driffield, Yorkshire, where in October it began conversion to the twin-engined Whitley Mk III, which by the standards of the day was a modern heavy bomber.

 War service (including as a PoW)

 On September 3, 1939, Britain declared war on Nazi Germany.
 Thompson flew his first operational sortie on the night of September 4–5, dropping propaganda leaflets on Germany.
 His second operational mission, another leaflet-dropping raid to the Ruhr Valley in Germany, was a few days later on the night of September 8–9.
 That night he was flying as second pilot in a Whitley Mk III, no. K8950 (code letters DY-M); the pilot and aircraft commander was Squadron Leader Stephen S. Murray.
 Several hours into the trip, Thompson's aircraft developed engine trouble and was unable to maintain altitude.
 Because the pilots were not able to make a forced landing (given that the earth's surface could not be clearly seen in the night's darkness), all five crewmen safely parachuted to the ground near Kassel, Germany.
 (Both at the time and over the subsequent years, there have been various contradictory narratives of why the aircraft went down, but Thompson himself maintained that engine trouble was the reason.)
 The crewmen were all soon captured.
 Thompson was the first Canadian to be taken as a prisoner of war (PoW) in World War II.
 At the time of his capture, Britain had been at war for six days; Canada would not enter the war until the following day.